gopalmallya/gopalmallya/README.md

 My first project, csv2table, solves the problem of uploading large csv datasets and is meant to help Oracle APEX developers to get past the uploading problem.
 This was easy to start and complete.

 My next project will be to write an Essay, which I dont find many in these days of blogging and tweeting, where someone has to (quoting Paul RIchard on substantive writing) **say something worth saying about something worth saying something about**.

+I have some definite goals I want to achieve in this life

+- Learn to love and forgive effortlessly
+  - Be a loving husband, father, son, friend and acquaintance
+- Write stories and possibly make a TV series for kids revealing the philosophical mysteries of life
+- Contribute something significant in world of Einstiens physics, related to time.
+- Write software for solving important problems faced by life forms on this spaceship earth.